alwaysdata/documentation/e-mails/catch-all.en.md

 ## Warning

 - This address may collect plenty of spam.
 We therefore recommend enabling the anti-spam function on this address.
-- Error emails normally sent for addresses that do not exist will no longer be sent.
+- Error e-mails normally sent for addresses that do not exist will no longer be sent.
 It is up to you to warn senders who may believe that the address is a valid one.